weizhenFrank/DeepPhospho/README.md

 ## <span id="other_details">Other details</span>

 * In this document, we described the DeepPhospho usages as detailed as possible, and this document only contains model and library generation information as a supplement for our paper.
-* We also discussed many details in the method part in our paper, please have a look [here]().
+* We also discussed many details in the method part in our paper, please have a look at [here]().
 The methods in paper involves:
   *